Face milling with the router

 The most important facts at a glance

-• Preparation pays off: Thoroughly prepare the workpiece, face milling device and safety precautions.
+- Preparation pays off: Thoroughly prepare the workpiece, the face milling fixture, and the safety precautions.

-• Observe the technique: Pay attention to the milling direction and speed to minimize tears and increase the surface quality.
+- Technical Notes: Pay attention to the milling direction and speed to minimize chipping and improve surface quality.

-• Don't forget the finishing touches: Check the surface, sand it, and apply a protective finish if necessary (such as oil, wax, or varnish).
+- Don't forget the finishing touches: Check the surface, sand it, and protect it if necessary (for example, with oil, wax, or varnish).

 How can I plane with the router?